riverbed/steelscript-appfwk/docs/tutorial.rst

         _query_class = 'StockQuery'

         # TABLE_OPTIONS is a dictionary of options that are specific to
         # StockQuery objects in this file.
-These will be overriden by
+These will be overridden by
         # keyword arguments to the StockTable.create() call in a report
         # file
         TABLE_OPTIONS = { }

         # FIELD_OPTIONS is a dictionary of default values for field
         # options.
-These by be overriden by keyword arguments to the
+These by be overridden by keyword arguments to the
         # StockTable.create() call in a report file
         FIELD_OPTIONS = {'duration': '4w',
                          'durations': ('4w', '12w', '24w', '52w', '260w', '520w'),